"

 1.8 Spotlight Application

-Juanita Ramirez is a 55-year-old woman who is hospitalized with a complication resulting from type 2 diabetes.
+Juanita Ramirez is a 55-year-old client hospitalized with a complication resulting from type 2 diabetes.
 The client works full-time as an office manager and has a busy lifestyle.
 She is active in the Latino community.
 The client is concerned about managing her diabetes while balancing work and family responsibilities.
 She has limited knowledge about diabetes and is motivated to learn how to control her condition effectively to prevent complications.
 Juanita’s preferred written language is Spanish.

 The nurse develops a teaching plan for Juanita using the following steps of the nursing process:

-1. Assessment: The nurse performs a learner assessment and assesses the learning environment.
+Assessment: The nurse performs a learner assessment and assesses the learning environment.

-5. Implementation: The nurse implements the teaching plan with the client.
+Implementation: The nurse implements the teaching plan with the client.

-Table 1.8 Sample Teaching Plan
+Table 1.8.
+Sample Teaching Plan

 Learning Objective and Domain of Learning Content Teaching Method(s) Evaluation

-The client will describe three signs of hypoglycemia to nurse by the end of the teaching session with 100% accuracy.(Cognitive Domain)
+The client will accurately describe three signs of hypoglycemia to the nurse by the end of the teaching session.
+(Cognitive Domain)

 • The client will be taught common signs of hypoglycemia, including hunger, trembling, and sweating.

-• Pictures of the signs of hypoglycemia.
+• Pictures of the signs of hypoglycemia

 • Learning outcome was partially met on 9/11/20XX.
 The nurse will reinforce signs of hypoglycemia at the next teaching session.

-The client will express two feelings about this health care issue to the nurse by the end of the teaching session.(Affective Domain)
+The client will express two feelings about this health care issue to the nurse by the end of the teaching session.
+(Affective Domain)

 • The nurse will inquire about how this illness has affected the client’s life.